 - will not have earned a PhD (or comparable research degree) in any discipline prior to the writing of the master’s thesis

-Each department or school may nominate one eligible student in each disciplinary category.
+Each department or college may nominate one eligible student in each disciplinary category.
 The department chair or college dean will submit to the Graduate School:

-- A 300-word abstract of the nominated thesis that includes the significance of the research.
+- An abstract of the nominated thesis that includes the significance of the research.
 Include the title of the work and name of the student, but not the University.

 - A support letter from the advisor.
 Please address letter to: